Bayesian optimisation of poloidal field coil positions in tokamaks: Numerical experiments

 \subsection{Comparison between BO, Sobol sampling, and a genetic algorithm}

 Next, we compare the BO scheme against two other multi-objective optimisation methods.
-The first method we compare against uses quasi-Monte Carlo sampling via the Sobol method, essentially relying on random chance to sample feasible and optimal coil sets.
+The first method we compare against uses quasi-Monte Carlo sampling via the Sobol method, essentially relying on random chance to sample feasible and optimal coilsets.
 The second method will use a genetic algorithm, specifically the `Non-Dominated Sorting Genetic Algorithm II' (NSGA-II) \citep{deb2002fast}.
 NSGA-II, like all genetic algorithms, operates on the principle that combining the inputs of well-performing individuals within a population can produce offspring (new samples) that inherit characteristics from its parents and therefore may perform similarly or better.
 Starting with an initial population (in our case, Sobol samples), the algorithm generates additional samples through iterative recombination and mutation (applying slight random changes to the inputs), therefore introducing variation to explore the solution space \citep{verma2021comprehensive}.
 Constraints are handled by penalising the objectives according to the number of violated constraints \citep{kuri2002penalty}.
 Similarly, the failure region is handled by returning large constants for the objectives, artificially making the sample appear very non-optimal.

-We run two sets of experiments with each of these methods, the results of which are presented in \cref{tab:experiments-hypervolume}.
-The first two (II and III) use the same computational budget as the BO experiment (I) from \cref{sec:bo-optimisation-of-pf}, while the second two (IV and V) have a budget $8 \times$ larger.
+We run six additional experiments with each of these methods, the results of which are presented in \cref{tab:experiments-hypervolume}.
+The first three (II, III and IV) use the same computational budget as the BO experiment (I) from \cref{sec:bo-optimisation-of-pf}, while the final three (V, VI and VII) have a budget that is $8 \times$ larger.

+Four of the experiments contain results for the NSGA-II genetic algorithm.
+For each budget, we include an NSGA-II experiment with the same initial population ($64$ samples) as Experiment I (experiments III and VI) and another with a lower initial population (experiments IV and VII) but with the ability to run over more generations.
+In both cases, the experiments using a lower initial population size (IV and VII) outperform their counterparts with larger initial population sizes.
+This is because they are able to explore the solution space more widely (using more iterations), thus generating more feasible solutions and making incremental progress each generation towards the Pareto frontier.
+This can be seen by the higher percentage of feasible solutions sampled by these experiments compared to the others.
+For the remaining analysis, we will compare only these best performing NSGA-II experiments (IV and VII) against the Sobol sampling and BO.